Chart Color Schemes

 Ashfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ashfield's population is culturally diverse, with 51.7% speaking a language other than English at home and 52.8% born overseas as of the latest data from 2021.
-Christianity is the predominant religion in Ashfield, comprising 37.2% of its population.
-Buddhism is notably overrepresented compared to Greater Sydney, with 7.0% of Ashfield's population identifying as Buddhist.
+Ashfield has a high level of cultural diversity, with 51.7% of its population speaking a language other than English at home and 52.8% born overseas.
+Christianity is the predominant religion in Ashfield, accounting for 37.2% of the population.
+However, Buddhism is more prevalent in Ashfield compared to Greater Sydney, making up 7.0% versus 6.2%.

 Frequently Asked Questions - Diversity